Skip to Content

 • Configuration changes that may require updating your .env file

-• Breaking changes (rare, but documented in release notes)
+• Breaking changes (rare, documented in release notes with a migration guide)